All Episodes

 I mean, he believes that government's the answer when it comes to health care, and it's obviously not.

-Uh he obviously believes in the religion of global warming.
+He obviously believes in the religion of global warming.

-Uh he's acting like a liberal in Washington.
+He's acting like a liberal in Washington.

-And he's his cover for it is not so much compromise.
+And his cover for it is not so much compromise, he's giving the people of California what they want.

-You know, and that's not what leadership is.
+And that's not what leadership is.

 That's how politicians keep getting re-elected, but that's not how they fix things.

-Now, in this business of compromise, um, it was hard to get a word in without rudely interrupting him, which I'm sure was one of his plans.
+Now, in this business of compromise, it was hard to get a word in without rudely interrupting him, which I'm sure was one of his plans.

 He kept talking about ideology is not the way to answer it.